Renormalization of an SU(2) Tensorial Group Field Theory in Three Dimensions: Abelian divergence degree and just-renormalizability

-Now, call $\widetilde{\cH}$ the subgraph obtained after contraction of all the tree lines but $l$, i.e. $\widetilde{\cH} \equiv \cH / (\cT \setminus \{ l \})$. $\widetilde{\cH}$ consists of two vertices, connected by $l$ and a certain number $n$ of lines from $L(\cH) \setminus \cT$ (see the left part of Figure \ref{melonic_last_step}).
+Now, call $\widetilde{\cH}$ the subgraph obtained after contraction of all the tree lines but $l$, i.e. $\widetilde{\cH} \equiv \cH / (\cT \setminus \{ l \})$. $\widetilde{\cH}$ consists of two vertices, connected by $l$ and a certain number $n$ of lines from $L(\cH) \setminus \cT$ (see the right part of Figure \ref{propo6_1} and the left part of Figure \ref{melonic_last_step}).
 Through $l$ run at least two faces, $f_1$ and $f_2$. $l$ is their single connection, since they are disconnected in $\widetilde{\cH} / \{ l \} = \cH / \cT$.
 This requires the existence of two $1$-dipole lines $l_1'$ and $l_2'$ in $\widetilde{\cH} \setminus \{ l \}$, through which $f_1$ and $f_2$ respectively run.
+In Figure \ref{propo6_1} we see that $l_1 ' = l_1$, but because $l_2$ is a tadpole line in $\widetilde{\cH}$, we must choose $l_2 ' \neq l_2$.
 Otherwise, $f_1$ and $f_2$ could not close without being connected in $\cH / \cT$.
 The colored extension of $\cH / \cT$ can thus be split into two groups of nodes, connected by $n \geq 2$ lines and $d$ colored lines (created by the contraction of $l$, see the right part of Figure \ref{melonic_last_step}).
 It is easy to understand that such a drawing cannot correspond to a melopole.
 Indeed, the number of colored lines connecting the two groups of nodes would need to be at least $n (d - 2) + 1$.\footnote{A simple way to understand this last point is the following.
 Suppose there are $p$ colored lines between the two groups of nodes.
 If none of the $n$ lines between the two groups of nodes are elementary melons, an elementary melon can be contracted in one of them, without affecting the $n$ lines nor the $p$ colored lines between them.
 If on the contrary one of the $n$ lines is an elementary melon, it can be contracted.
 This cancels $d-1$ colored lines connecting the two groups of nodes, and replaces it by a single one.
 Hence $n \to n-1$ and $p \to p - (d - 2)$.
 By induction, one must therefore have $p - n (d - 2) \geq 1$, where the $1$ on the right side is due to the last step $n = 1 \to n = 0$.} Hence $d \geq n (d - 2) + 1$, from which we deduce: \beq d \leq \frac{2n - 1}{n -1}\,. \eeq When $n \geq 3$, this is incompatible with $d \geq 3$, and $n=2$ is also incompatible with $d \geq 4$.
 If $n = 2$ and $d = 3$, a contradiction also arises, thanks to the colors.
 In the process of elementary melon contractions, the first of the two lines to become elementary will delete $2$ colored lines, say with colors $1$ and $2$, and replace it by a color-$3$ line.
-One therefore obtains two groups of nodes connected by two color-$3$ lines and a single color-$0$ line, which cannot form an elementary melon. \end{proof}
+One therefore obtains two groups of nodes connected by two color-$3$ lines and a single color-$0$ line, which cannot form an elementary melon.
+See Figure \ref{propo6_2}.